Phillip-England/fmtly/README.md

 For example, in a `_for` element, `$val()` may access the value of the slice we are looping over using `$val(item.Property)`.

 If a value has been defined using `$prop()`, you may access the value of the `$prop()` using `$val(propName)`

+## Dev Notes
+This section contains notes related to the ongoing development of gtml.

+# Feature Wish List (v0.2.0)
+- JSX <SingleTag/> support
+- camelCase Supported in Attributes
+- Type Generation (each component to have it's own ComponentNameProps type to match)
+- Output Cleanup
+- Solid Error Handling
+- _component validations ran prior to building
+- allow the command line tool to take in a single file instead of a dir as well

+# Error Handling Todos
+- If two components have the same name, throw an error
+- What if we place an invalid rune into one of our attributes?